matt-hendrick/open-advocacy/README.md

 - Add some core tests to help validate that ensure future changes don't break anything
 - At least a few integration tests.
 - Ensure string filtering is done on the backend (atm, I am just filtering on the frontend)

+### Phase 13: Add Auth/Admin System (PLANNED)
+- Add authentication and roles system
+- Segment projects by group
+- Allow groups to hide some/all projects
+- Make projects shareable

 ## 5. Features To Eventually Add
 - Add IL House/Senate jurisdictions